4chain-ag/spv-wallet-go-client-v2/examples/README.md

 }
 ```

-## How to run an example
+## Getting Started with the Project

+To help you fully utilize this project, we've outlined a series of steps and important tips to guide you through the process.

+## Preliminary Setup

 > [!TIP]
-> To fully experience the next steps, it would be beneficial to transfer some funds to your `Paymail`.
-This ensures the examples run smoothly by demonstrating the creation of a transaction with an actual balance.
-You can transfer funds to your `Paymail` using a Bitcoin SV wallet application such as HandCash or any other that supports Paymail.
+> For the best experience, we recommend transferring some funds to your Paymail.
+This allows the examples to demonstrate key functionality, such as creating transactions with an actual balance.

+You can transfer funds to your Paymail using any Bitcoin SV wallet application that supports Paymail, such as **HandCash** or similar applications.

 > [!IMPORTANT]
-> `Paymail`, `UserXPub` are defined in example_keys.go file.
+> The following terms are defined in the `example_keys.go` file:

-**Proposed order of executing examples**

-1. `generate_keys` - generates new keys (you can copy them to `example_keys` if you want to use them in next examples)
+> - **Paymail**
+> - **UserXPub**

+Ensure that this file is configured appropriately before running the examples.

+## Recommended Order of Examples

+1. **`generate_keys`**
+   Generates new keys.
+If you want to use these keys in subsequent examples, you can copy them to the `example_keys.go` file.

+2. **`admin_add_user`**
-1. `admin_add_user` - adds a new user (more precisely adds `UserXPub` and then `Paymail` to the wallet)
+   Adds a new user to the wallet.
+Specifically, it registers the **UserXPub** and associates a **Paymail**.

+3. **`get_balance`**
-1. `get_balance` - Returns the current user balance.
-If you've transferred funds to your `Paymail`, you should see them here.
+   Retrieves the current balance for the user.
+If you've transferred funds to your Paymail, the balance will be displayed here.

+4. **`create_transaction`**
-1. `create_transaction` - Creates a transaction (you can adjust the `outputs` to your needs).
+   Creates a transaction.
+You can customize the outputs to suit your specific requirements.

-1. `list_transactions` - Lists all transactions and with example filtering.
+5. **`list_transactions`**
+   Lists all transactions.
+This includes examples of filtering options.

+6. **`send_op_return`**
-1. `send_op_return` - Sends an OP_RETURN transaction.
+   Sends an OP_RETURN transaction, allowing you to attach data to the blockchain.

-1. `admin_remove_user` - Removes the user.
+7. **`admin_remove_paymail`**
+   Removes the user by deleting their Paymail from the wallet.

+## Next Steps

+Follow the steps in the suggested order to gain a comprehensive understanding of the project's functionality.
+If you encounter any issues or have questions, refer to the documentation or reach out for support.

 The examples are written in Go and can be run by: